Beta8397/virtual_robot/README.md

 An abridged approximation of the FTC SDK is provided.

-User-defined OpModes must be placed in the teamcode package, and must extend opmode.LinearOpMode.
+User-defined OpModes must be placed in the teamcode package, and must extend OpMode (or LinearOpMode).
 Each OpMode must be registered by placing its name in the opModes list in the opmodelist.OpModes class.
 Note that this way of registering OpModes differs from the @TeleOp and @Autonomous annotations of the FTC SDK.